Self-Organizing Railway Traffic Management: Self-organization module designs

 After the conclusion of the consensus process, each train proposes its selected hypothesis to the traffic control center.
 Here, the merging phase begins to obtain a new RTTP starting from the input RTTP.
 First, the traffic control center considers the connected components of the interaction graph in which consensus was reached.
 For each train $t$ belonging to one of these connected components, the path in the input RTTP is replaced with the one of the selected hypothesis $h_t$.
 For the trains in connected components that did not reach consensus, the path of the input RTTP remains unchanged.

 Once this merging is performed, a consistency check is carried out on the updated RTTP to identify TDSs where paths overlap, if any.

+Indeed, when hypotheses are generated, each focal train $t$ considers the paths of trains not belonging to its neighborhood (e.g., $\bar t$) as constraints.
+If these paths are not changed by the respective trains by means of their hypothesis selection, the new path of the focal train~$t$ will not raise any inconsistency.
+However, if $\bar t$, as a focal train itself, achieves a consensus with its own neighbors and changes its path, there is no guarantee that the new choice of $t$ and $\bar t$ will be consistent.
+If two or more paths overlap,

-This may happen if two trains that are too far to be in the same neighborhood plan to travel across the same TDS at a later stage.
-In other words, compatible hypotheses only ensure that conflicts do not exist in the short-term, but overlaps are possible in the long run.
-If this happens, a repair procedure is executed exploiting a variant of the RECIFE-MILP algorithm \cite{PelMarPesRod15:ieeetits}, in which train routes are preserved, as well as train schedules for which a consensus was found.
+a repair procedure is executed exploiting a variant of the RECIFE-MILP algorithm \cite{PelMarPesRod15:ieeetits}, in which train routes are preserved, as well as train schedules for which a consensus was found.
 In particular, this is the case for all scheduling decisions that are realized within the time horizon $T_h$ of the neighborhood selection.
 All other scheduling decisions are optimized, considering the minimization of the unweighted total delay.
 In fact, the control center has no access to the weights assigned by the railway companies to their trains.

-Remark that the performance of the merging phase at the control center diverges from typical, strictly self-organizing processes, where all decisions are based solely on local information.
+Remark that the fulfillment of the merging phase at the control center departs from typical, strictly self-organizing processes, where all decisions are based solely on local information.
 However, a global check is the only option to guarantee the overall feasibility of the RTTP.
 As we are proposing here an approach which may in principle be deployed in practice, supplying an overall feasibility guarantee is a necessary condition.
-It could be performed by a single train, but we posit that the traffic control center is a more sensible choice to ensure the fairness of the repair operation, if necessary, and remain to some extent consistent with the current traffic management organization.
+This global check could be performed by a single train, but we posit that the traffic control center is a more sensible choice to ensure the fairness of the repair operation, if necessary, and remain to some extent consistent with the current traffic management organization.